leahgaeta/leahgaeta.github.io/README.md

-# leahgaeta.github.io
+## Leah T. Gaeta Homepage Repository

-Personal webpage for Leah T. Gaeta.
-This was last updated 2025-01-27.
+Repository for the homepage of Leah T. Gaeta.
+Last updated 2025-01-29.